 The shirataki noodles pack below is RM3-4, the cheapest I know in this category.
 But tbh I prefer zoodles if I crave pasta or mee goreng – just get a RM3.50 Julienne peeler from Mr DIY and a zucchini and you’re good to go.

-If you live in Klang Valley, it’s worth browsing in HappyFresh – the grocery delivery service (note: referral link; you get free delivery on your first order; minimum RM50).
-I’ve used them enough times to truthfully report back that on the whole, it’s a good service, even if my orders were messed up a couple of times (like asking for the fish to be cleaned but they weren’t).
-Sometimes I get good deals on dairy products from Jaya Grocers’ – never great like BOGOF – but good enough.
-Most of the time I order from Tesco though – I like their canned tuna and buy them in bulk.
+If you live in Klang Valley, it’s worth browsing in HappyFresh – the grocery delivery service (note: referral link; you get free perks).
+I’ve used them enough times to truthfully report back that on the whole, it’s a good service.
+Most of the time I order from Tesco – I like their canned tuna and buy them in bulk to make tuna mayo.

 Hmm I have no other additions.
 Need help with this section – please share deals you know!

 Do you know any other budget keto tips that work in Malaysia?

 The thing is, keto diet may look expensive but it WILL save you money.
 The reason?
 You’ll cut out so. many. thing.

 I used to spend ~RM30-50 per month on fruits.
 Saved that money.

 I used to treat myself to waffles, rotiboy, egg tarts, sweet buns, Chatime while going out.
 Saved that money.